dbestcode/bujo/README.md

 Bullet Journal(bujo) is a simple bash linux script with a few support files.
 It is designed to be a bare bones digital equvilant of a bullet journal for terminal.
-It automatically color codes items based on syntax and can migrate tasks and meeting based on the date.
+It automatically color codes items based on syntax and can migrate tasks and meetings based on the date.

-Download the tar file, and run 'sudo install.sh' to setup or just read the install and put the files in yourself!
+Download the zip file, and run 'sudo ./install.sh' to setup or just read the install and put the files in yourself!

 Run 'bujo -x' to run the tutorial program